-From pee-wee yoga, fencing, Kindermusic, and senior socials, Agoura Hills makes every effort to offer its citizens a wide variety of affordable programs.
+From pee-wee yoga, to fencing, Kindermusic, and senior socials, Agoura Hills makes every effort to offer its citizens a wide variety of affordable programs.
 That could be one reason why its crime rate is impressively low.
 The FBI’s Crime Report states that authorities were made aware of just three robberies in 2011.
 Agoura Hills is surrounded by no less than five colleges and universities and also offers a unique program that honors its citizens who serve in the armed forces.
 Agoura Hills ranks in the SafeWise 50 safest cities in California!

 15. Lake Forest